+Ki-Adi Mundi was an alien representative who sat on the Jedi Council.
+A humanoid being, Ki's most distinguishing physical feature was an enlarged conical cranium that contained a binary brain.
 When Jedi Master Qui-Gon Jinn reported a Sith attack during the events surrounding the Battle of Naboo, Ki-Adi-Mundi expressed shock at the notion.
 "Impossible," he remarked, "the Sith have been extinct for a millennium."
-Failing to recognize the gravity of the Sith menace, the Jedi suffered the loss of Qui-Gon, a well respected member and valiant defender of the Jedi Order.
-Ki-Adi-Mundi journeyed to Naboo to attend Jinn's somber funeral and also attended the jubilant celebration that marked the planet's liberation.
+For its failure to detect the Sith menace in time, the Jedi first suffered the loss of one of its greatest Masters, Qui-Gon.
+Ki-Adi-Mundi voyaged to Naboo to attend Jinn's somber funeral and also attended the jubilant celebration that marked the liberation of Naboo.

 A decade later, Jedi Master Ki-Adi-Mundi continues to serve on the Council.
 He was present during one of the gravest crises ever to face the Jedi order: the Separatist movement that threatened to split the Republic.
-Along with several other Jedi, Ki-Adi-Mundi became a general in the Clone Wars, leading clone trooper infantry on campaigns throughout the galaxy, attempting to stop the spread of the Separatist forces.
+Like his fellow Jedi, Ki-Adi-Mundi became a general in the Clone Wars, leading clone trooper infantry on campaigns scattered throughout the galaxy.

 Once Sideshow Collectibles released the very first 1:6 Scale Figure, Luke Skywalker (Jedi Knight), they went buck wild with releasing figures from the Order Of The Jedi collection.
 We got more Jedi in a few short years than we may have estimated and for the most part, they were unbelievable works of art.
 Some suffered from clumsy limbs and stubborn joints that “snapped” into place instead of “moving” into place.
 Criticism aside, they are still some of the greatest figures we have ever seen.
 What is so cool about how Sideshow categorizes their 1:6 Scale Figures line is that they are arranged by theme and not by movie.
 This allows for greater selection and versatility per category while still being able to focus on all the wonderful Star Wars films.
 Perhaps the only complaint collectors started voicing was that all the Jedi were becoming a bit too much like the clones because of the quickly aging Art S. Buck body type.
 And while there is really no room to criticize Sideshow’s prolific and stunning work on their Star Wars figures, the Art S. Buck body form created limitations that were starting to become a problem.
 The nature of that body frame severely limits optimal posing because the joints don’t necessarily stay in place (it varies from one figure to the next) and fall once you get a pose you like.
 But Sideshow Collectibles really does a great job making up for the figure’s limitations by creating a beautiful portrait and a costume that exceeds expectations.